Audio Sermons

 • Jesus praises parents who do the opposite

-3. Jesus blessed the children who were brought to Him
+3. Jesus blessed the children who were brought to him

 • Consider what it means to bless someone